Superpedestrian

-Superpedestrian Inc., is a transportation robotics company based in Cambridge, Massachusetts, that develops electrified and AI technologies for micromobility vehicles.
-The company runs the LINK e-scooter sharing program, which is active in 57 cities across the US and Europe.
+Superpedestrian Inc., is a transportation robotics company based in Cambridge, Massachusetts, that developed electrified and AI technologies for micro mobility vehicles.
+The company ran the LINK e-scooter sharing program, which was active in 57 cities across the US and Europe.

+In December 2023 Tech Crunch reported that the business would close by December 31, 2023, with all scooters recalled into warehousing.

+Superpedestrian was acquired in February 2024 by the Norwegian SURF Beyond group led by the two founders Julian Alexander Hahn and Mats André Breesth.

 History

 Superpedestrian's first product, The Copenhagen Wheel, was developed at MIT's Senseable City Lab in 2009 in partnership with the city of Copenhagen, and unveiled at the 2009 United Nations Climate Change Conference.
 In December 2012, Assaf Biderman, a co-inventor of the Wheel and associate director of the MIT Senseable City Lab, founded Superpedestrian to commercialize the Wheel.
 After several years of engineering, testing, and validation, the Copenhagen Wheel officially launched in April 2017.

-In December 2018, the Boston Business Journal reported the company would shifting its focus to start building electric scooters and supplying the scooter sharing fleet operators such as Bird and Lime.
+In December 2018, the Boston Business Journal reported the company would shift its focus to start building electric scooters and supplying the scooter sharing fleet operators such as Bird and Lime.
 In 2020, the company instead began operating shared scooter fleets itself in the US, before expanding to Italy and Spain.
 In 2021, the company opened sharing services in Austria, Sweden and Portugal.